keithalewis/math/bsmbs.md

 the derivative of option value with respect to underlying prices.

 By the definition of derivative, this gives an approximate hedge over a short period of time.

-Scholes and Merton won the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel in 1997 "for a new method to determine the value of derivatives."
-They showed the value of an option is the discounted expected option payoff under the risk-neutral measure.
-Their formula gives the option value making it possible to compute the delta hedge.
-The value of the option is the cost of setting up the initial hedge, assuming perfect replicaton.
+Traders only care about delta hedges.
+Their P\&L is the difference between the model value and the actual value produced by their hedge.
+Risk managers use higher order derivatives to empirically verify Taylor's formula.

+## Simple Unified Model

 Every model specifies a _sample space_ $\Omega$ of possible outcomes.
 B-S/M use the space of continuous functions on the interval $[0, \infty)$.